Classification of Horikawa surfaces with T-singularities: Complex smoothings

 If $(2-x_{r})=1$ (it requires $r>3$), we must have $r\leq 5$.
 The case $r=4$ was considered in the previous one.
 If $r=5$, we must have $b=3$.
-In such a case, we have a descent to a zero continued fraction of length four, where both ends are $2$, which is impossible.
+Then, we descend to a zero continued fraction of length four, where both ends are $2$s, which is impossible.